-How can I learn more or get involved with Veteran-centered events on campus?
+How can I learn more or get involved with veteran focused events on campus?

-If you are a veteran yourself or would simply like to be more informed or involved in veterans-centered events on campus, the Veterans Resource Center would like to hear from you.
+If you are a veteran yourself or would simply like to be more informed or involved in veteran focused events on campus, the Veterans Resource Center would like to hear from you.
 There are a number of ways you can get involved.

 - Join our mailing list.
-The VRC maintains an email list of Faculty and Staff members who have expressed an interest in supporting Veterans-centered events or learning more about Veterans-related news and information to pass on to their students and colleagues.
+The VRC maintains an email list of Faculty and Staff members who have expressed an interest in supporting veteran focused events or learning more about veteran related news and information to pass on to their students and colleagues.
 Contact us to be added to the list.

 - Join our EWU VRC Facebook page where we post upcoming events and news.

 - Coordinate with the VRC staff to have your department receive our "GOT YOUR 6" training, which can be tailored to fit your needs and schedule.
 "GOT YOUR 6" training is an opportunity to learn more about our student veterans, the military culture, and what attitudes and behaviors help